How can I get my message to resonate?

 The life you’ve always dreamed of is attainable.

 At this point, you might be thinking…

 “Big deal.
 I don’t offer cars.
 I offer [FILL IN WHAT YOU SELL HERE].”

 Or, “Yeah, this is B2C…I am in B2B.
 It’s different.”

 Or even, “These are tv ads.
-I’m an entrepreneur.
-I don’t do tv ads.”
+I’m an early-stage founder.
+We don’t do tv ads.”

 But alas…fine reader…none of that matters.